 While it would be nice to take all the credit for a perfectly planned Thanksgiving dinner, the reality is having help will make your day run much smoother.
 Don’t be afraid to ask friends and family for their assistance.
 For example, you can put older kids in charge of setting the table or watching the younger children.
 If your dad has always been good at carving the turkey, ask him to give you a hand.
 If your sister has a creative eye and steady hand, put her in charge of decorating the desserts.

-If you don’t have the hours necessary to cook a Thanksgiving dinner, you can even delegate that task.
+Don’t have the hours necessary to cook a Thanksgiving dinner?
+You can choose to delegate that task.
 Many restaurants and grocery stores are starting to offer Thanksgiving meals that you order in advance, and then bring home to warm up and serve.
 Oftentimes, the food tastes so good that no one will know it’s not home-cooked unless you decide to say something.

 Cook in Advance and Freeze